opentensor/TensorWiki/content/intro/index.md

 ---
 title: Introduction
 ---

-Bittensor is a mining network, similar to Bitcoin, that includes built-in incentives designed to encourage computers to provide access to machine learning models in an efficient and censorship-resistant manner, for instance; generating text, audio, and images, or for extracting numerical representations of these input types a.k.a embeddings.
+Bittensor is a mining network, similar to Bitcoin, that rewards participants directly for their contributions in the form of compututational resources, expertise and innovation.
+The result is a robust informational ecosystem that offers censorship-resistant access to state-of-the-art artificial intelligence capabilities.
+The native currency, TAO, constitutes both reward and access token to the network.

-There are three primary ways to interact with Bittensor which this documentation covers.
+This documentation covers the three primary ways that users can interact with the network: mining, validating, and as a client.

 ---
 ## [Clients](clients/clients)

-Users, researchers or companies, seeking to access bittensor directly using client facing APIs.
+Organizations and individuals seeking access to network competencies directly through client facing API's.

 ```bash
 In [4]: llm( "Heraclitus was a ?" )